Timeline & Process

 How long does cabinet refinishing take from start to finish?

-A typical cabinet refinishing project with Parallel Painting takes about two weeks from the day we arrive to the day you have a fully finished, reinstalled kitchen.
-The canonical 8-step cabinet process is grouped into three phases here, each designed to deliver factory-quality results without unnecessary disruption to your daily life.
+A cabinet refinishing project with Parallel Painting runs from the day we arrive to the day you have a fully finished, reinstalled kitchen — how long that takes depends on kitchen size and scope.
+The canonical 8-step cabinet process is grouped into three phases here, each designed to deliver a clean, durable result without unnecessary disruption to your daily life.

 1